 Manufacturing leaders need to be able to easily apply data in real-time to current challenges, while simultaneously using the information to better plan for and drive future business.
 Competitive agility, improved profitability, reduced costs and higher customer satisfaction are just some of the benefits accrued by leveraging intelligent insights across the connected factory floor and throughout the enterprise.

-On Wednesday, October 25th at 1:00 pm EDT Greg Cline, Research Analyst – Manufacturing, Aberdeen Group and Bob Miklosey, VP Product Management, Aegis Software will be highlighting and the discussing the following:
+Access the webinar recording to hear Greg Cline, Research Analyst – Manufacturing, Aberdeen Group and Bob Miklosey, VP Product Management, Aegis Software discussing the following:

 - What leading manufacturers are doing today to ensure their survival in the future.

 - How technology can bridge the gap between IT and Operations to ensure the right information is accessible to the right person at the right time in the right way.

 - How intelligence can be leveraged across the factory floor to support continuous process optimization and productivity improvements for optimal business outcomes.

 Author: Deb Geiger, VP Global Marketing, Aegis Software

 Deb has extensive product marketing & management experience spanning multiple industries.
 Prior to joining Aegis Software, she worked with Astea for 12 years where she was responsible for global marketing in the aftermarket support/service management industry.
 Prior to Astea, she worked for Draeger Medical (a Draeger and Siemens Company) where she was responsible for global strategic and tactical marketing for acute point-of-care software solutions.
 She has also managed a marketing consulting company, working with clients in the high-tech sector to provide product & services marketing.
 Deb has also held sales & marketing positions with Lever Brothers and ACNielsen.
 She has a B.S. degree in Marketing from Indiana University of Pennsylvania and a M.S. degree in Information Systems, Drexel University.